-The depreciation deduction for the taxable year in which "Qualified Property" is placed in service includes an allowance equal to 50 percent of the adjusted basis of the Qualified Property (i.e., after adjustments under other sections of the IRC (e.g., Section 179)).
+The depreciation deduction for the taxable year in which "Qualified Property" is placed in service includes an allowance equal to either 50 or 100 percent of the adjusted basis of the Qualified Property (i.e., after adjustments under other sections of the IRC (e.g., Section 179)).

-Exception: for "Properties Having Long Production Periods" (defined later) that are placed in service in 2011, the 50% bonus depreciation allowance applies only to that portion of the adjusted basis thereof attributable to manufacture, construction, or production before January 1, 2011
+→ Exception: for "Properties Having Long Production Periods" (defined later) that are placed in service in 2013, the bonus depreciation allowance applies only to that portion of the adjusted basis thereof attributable to manufacture, construction, or production before January 1, 2013.

-A taxpayer's remaining basis after deducting the 50% allowance is depreciated under standard depreciation principles (i.e., MACRS, ADS).
-For example, assuming an aircraft depreciable under a five-year MACRS depreciation schedule, and the half-year convention, total first year deduction is 60% (i.e., 50% Bonus Depreciation Allowance, plus 20% of the remaining 50% under MACRS.
+- A taxpayer's remaining basis after deducting the 50% allowance is depreciated under standard depreciation principles (i.e., MACRS).
+(Obviously, does not apply to property qualifying for 100% bonus). - → For example, assuming an aircraft depreciable under a five-year MACRS depreciation schedule, and the half-year convention, total first year deduction is 60% (i.e., 50% Bonus Depreciation Allowance, plus 20% of the remaining 50% under MACRS.